How to Become a Certified Fire Inspector

 Learn how to become a certified fire inspector.
 Research the job description and the education requirements and find out how to start a career in fire inspection.

-Do I Want to Be a Fire Inspector?
+Should I Become a Fire Inspector?

 A fire inspector is tasked with investigating buildings to verify that all of the federal, state, and local fire regulations are followed.
 They test fire safety equipment and ensure that all fire extinguishers are in working condition.
 While most fire inspectors work for local and state governments, some may find positions with attorney's offices or insurance companies.